Biggest In Saskatchewan!

-Individuals and Rural Municipalities purchased 4,290 trees through the Tree for Life program this year.
+Almost four dozen individuals and Rural Municipalities purchased 1,400 trees this year.

 Thank you for your support!

-The Tree for Life program is a fundraising project by the Saskatchewan Association of Watersheds (SAW), a non-profit organization working towards healthy watersheds.
-WUQWATR is one of 11 watershed stewardship groups that comprise SAW.
+The Tree for Life program was a fundraising project by the Saskatchewan Association of Watersheds (SAW), a non-profit organization working towards healthy watersheds.

 “Help us support healthy watersheds across Saskatchewan!”